awatson1978/meteor-api/README.md

 Meteor API for the Atom Editor
 =======================================

 Bring Isomorphic Meetor javascript to the editor with code snippets, color-coded grammar, syntax highlighting, and more!
+Code faster and with fewer mistakes!

 ---------------------------------------
 #### Meteor API Version